Federal Direct PLUS Loans for Graduate & Professional Students

 The repayment period for the Federal Direct PLUS Loan begins 60 days after the last disbursement of the loan is made to MU for the academic year.
 Please visit the Department of Education’s website for additional information concerning loan repayment/repayment plans, deferment/forbearance options, or to use the loan repayment calculator to calculate monthly payments depending on which repayment plan you decide.

 A student or parent borrower may cancel or reduce a loan anytime before a loan has disbursed to Methodist University.
-If the loan has already been disbursed and credited to the student’s account in the Business Office, the borrower may cancel a loan within 30 days from the date it disbursed and credited to the student’s account in the Office of Student Accounts.
+If the loan has already been disbursed and credited to the student’s account in the Business Office, the borrower may cancel a loan within 30 days from the date it disbursed and credited to the student’s account in Student Financial Services.
 A student may reinstate a Federal Direct subsidized (sub) and unsubsidized (unsub) loan at any time prior to the end of the student’s current academic year enrollment.
 The Federal Parent PLUS for Parents/Graduate students and Alternative Loans MAY NOT be reinstated once reduced or cancelled.
 Instead, the borrower must reapply online.
 To reinstate, reduce, or cancel a loan, the borrower must complete the Loan Revision Form.

 Important Notice: Canceling any loan disbursement could result in a balance to be due on the student’s account in the Business Office which the student will be responsible for paying.